my-devpost/demo-books-material-kit-pro-react/README.md

+## Inspiration

+The Material Kit Pro 2 React is a nice template and I would like to use it a make a web app.

+## What it does

+It is a simple CRUD app where you can keep track of a book in a library.

+## How we built it

+I used the Material Kit Creative-Tim template and demo book sample to build this app.

+## Challenges we ran into

+Initially I have some problems using the platform because I kept getting the deployment failure error.

+## Accomplishments that we're proud of

+I managed to a CRUD app with a React template.

+## What we learned

+I learnt how to deploy in bunnyshell environment and using docker compose for local development.

+## What's next for bunnyshell + material kit 2 pro react

+Adding more pages which connect to a backend and db.

+# _Below are the original texts of the Bunnyshell Books - Demo App_ #

 # Bunnyshell Books - Demo App

 This app is a CRUD example, composed out of a frontend, one backend service and one database.